PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 PREVIEW BUTTON - Many cameras are equipped with a depth of field preview button that, when pressed and held in, stops the lens down to the preselected aperture, allowing you to see how much foreground or background are in focus.

-PRINT - A photographic image printed on paper, generally a positive image made from a negative.
+PRINT - A photographic image printed on paper, generally a positive image made from a negative or from a digital image file.
 (Also refers to a photograph of a model that appears in print - in a newspaper or magazine, for example.)

 PRINTING FRAME - A darkroom device used to hold negatives against photographic paper for contact printing.